-Our approach: talk to every stakeholder in the loop
+Approach: talk to every stakeholder in the loop

-The ecosystem, in one line: everyone cares, but in different directions
+The ecosystem, in one line: everyone cares but in different directions

 A pattern that showed up repeatedly was this: